FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0006-materials-editor/README.md

 ### Scope

 This proposal covers only the materials editor.
-It does not cover all things materials such as implementation within the workbenches, assignments of materials or appearances to paarts, etc. While important those are separate topics warranting separate discussions.
+It does not cover all things materials such as implementation within the workbenches, assignments of materials or appearances to parts, etc. While important those are separate topics warranting separate discussions.
 There is a lot of room for improvement across the board.

 Limiting the scope is essential for producing deliverable results.